ponylang/ponylang-website/docs/blog/posts/last-week-in-pony-03252018.md

 ## News And Blog Posts

-* Paul did a great first blog post about Pony's reference capability system called *How To Train Your Pony*: [https://paul.lietar.net/2018/03/how-to-train-your-pony-introduction/](https://paul.lietar.net/2018/03/how-to-train-your-pony-introduction/).
+* Paul did a great first blog post about Pony's reference capability system called ["How To Train Your Pony"](https://web.archive.org/web/20241113083722/https://paul.lietar.net/2018/03/how-to-train-your-pony-introduction/).
 And it is just the start to an even greater series of posts!

 ## Last Week's Playground